SSHRC Postdoctoral Fellowships

 - Feasibility—The plan to achieve excellence (30%):

 - feasibility of the proposed program of work;

 - appropriateness of the intended place of tenure; and

-- effectiveness of the overall support provided by the host institution for research training and career development.
+- effectiveness of the overall support provided by the host institution according to the Guidelines for Effective Research Training.

 - Capability—The expertise to succeed (50%):

 - previous research experience and/or publications; and

 - timely completion of doctoral studies, taking into account the nature of the program and any related personal circumstances that may have delayed the applicant’s academic career.